 - Investec Trust (Guernsey) Ltd & Ors v Glenalla Properties Ltd & Ors UKPC 7; AC 271: Matthew acted with Ewan McQuater QC and Daniel Warents for the BVI companies before the Privy Council in this landmark appeal relating to trustees’ personal liability and the application of statutory limitations of liability as a matter of private international law.

 - Peter Black Footwear v Fawaz Abulaziz Alhokair & Co EWHC 93 (Comm): Matthew acted, with Rupert Reed QC, for a Saudi company defending a multi-million international sale of goods claim.
 The case involved both complex English and Saudi law issues.
 It was compromised shortly before its two week trial.

 - First Tower Trustees v CDS (Superstores International) Ltd EWCA Civ 1396; 1 WLR 637: Matthew acted, with Alan Steinfield QC, in the Court of Appeal in what is now the leading decision on contractual estoppel, the efficacy of basis clauses to exclude liability in misrepresentation and the extent to which trustees can limit their personal liability for non-contractual claims.
 Matthew had appeared (with Michael Gadd) at the first instance trial: EWHC 891 (Ch); 4 WLR 73.

 - Barnett v Creggy EWCA Civ 1004; Ch.
-273: Matthew, led by Steven Thompson QC, in the Court of Appeal in this claim for the repayment of substantial sums paid to a solicitor over several decades and held in an offshore structure.
+273: Matthew acted, with Steven Thompson QC, in the Court of Appeal in this claim for the repayment of substantial sums paid to a solicitor over several decades and held in an offshore structure.
 The Court of Appeal’s judgment is now the leading decision on the application of the Limitation Act 1980 to equitable claims against fiduciaries.
 Matthew and Steven also acted for the claimant at the trial in the Chancery Division: EWHC 3080 (Ch); and EWHC 1316 (Ch).

 - Hayri International LLC v Hazim Telecom Private Limited DIFC ARB 010: Matthew acted, with Tom Montagu-Smith QC, for the successful applicant before the DIFC Court in Dubai for an urgent anti-anti-suit injunction to restrain a foreign court from itself restraining arbitration proceedings.